drivechain-project/drivechain.info/literature/index.md

   * Moreover, it is irrelevant because it has nothing to do with sidechains (it applies to any offer of money anyone could make to a miner, including state-sponsored attacks, and merged-mined *Altcoins*).
   2. The myth that "**miners can steal** from sidechains".
   * In truth, miners "can" construct the blockchain in any way they "choose", and in so doing can can redirect all circulating BTC to themselves.
 The source of funds (sidechains, LN-channels, or base mainchain txns) makes no significant difference.
-  * Proponents of this myth downplay, and even stigmatize, the only relevant aspect of the question: ["what are miners motivated to do"](http://www.drivechain.info/media/meme3.png).
+  * Proponents of this myth downplay, and even stigmatize, the only relevant aspect of the question: "Why aren't miners doing this today?", in other words: ["What are miners motivated to do?"](http://www.drivechain.info/media/meme3.png).
   3. The first myth is not only wrong, but backwards.
   * A sidechain's aggregate txn-fee-revenues must always exceed its aggregate node operating costs.
 The surplus profit, then, is converted to a higher equilibrium "security budget" (see [here](https://medium.com/coinmonks/bitcoin-security-a-negative-exponential-95e78b6b575#665a) and [here](http://www.truthcoin.info/blog/pow-and-mining/)).
   * So sidechain infrastructure is not only tame, but necessary.
 Without it, low-txn-fee Altcoins will proliferate, causing Bitcoins security budget to plummet.
 Mixed with Bitcoins low blocksize limit, the long-run implications are disastrous.